SanjaySodani/json_editor_flutter/README.md

 ## Additional information

-> You can raise an issue/feature request on github. \n
-> Please leave a like if you find this package useful.
+> You can raise an issue/feature request on github. <br>Please leave a like if you find this package useful.